Juan de Fuca Plate (soccer)

 The Juan de Fuca Plate is an annual trophy awarded by supporters to the best semi-professional team in the Canadian province of British Columbia.
-The trophy is currently awarded to the League1 British Columbia club who accrues the greatest number of combined points across the men's and women's divisions.
+The trophy is currently awarded to the British Columbia Premier League club who accrues the greatest number of combined points across the men's and women's divisions.
 From 2012 through 2019, it was awarded to the winner of the season series of matches played between British Columbian teams in the Premier Development League (later known as USL League Two).

 History

 The Juan de Fuca Plate was established in January 2012 by supporters of the Victoria Highlanders and Vancouver Whitecaps U-23 (Lake Side Buoys, Vancouver Southsiders, and Curva Collective), inspired by the Voyageurs Cup and Cascadia Cup to recognize high-level soccer in the province of British Columbia.
 The trophy was funded through the donations of 24 fans of the two clubs to purchase the plate, which has a base made of BC maple in the shape of the province, as well as a banner to be displayed at matches.
 It was named after the Strait of Juan de Fuca and the Juan de Fuca Plate, which are located just off the coast of British Columbia.
 From its creation, the trophy was not tied to any specific league and meant to be awarded to the best British Columbian team in the top level non-professional league with multiple teams, based on their matches against each other, which at the time was the Premier Development League.

 The inaugural Juan de Fuca Plate was contested between the three BC-based PDL clubs - Victoria Highlanders, Vancouver Whitecaps U23, and the Fraser Valley Mariners.
-The first match occurred on May 13, 2012 at Royal Athletic Park in Victoria, British Columbia between the Victoria Highlanders and the Vancouver Whitecaps U-23.
+The first match occurred on May 13, 2012, at Royal Athletic Park in Victoria, British Columbia between the Victoria Highlanders and the Vancouver Whitecaps U-23.
 Whitecaps player Tan Long scored the first goal in Juan de Fuca Plate history in the 40th minute, while the first native British Columbian to score was Ben Fisk in the second match of the Plate.
 The actual Plate itself debuted for the first time July 8, 2012 in the match between the Whitecaps FC and Highlanders.
 The Whitecaps U23 won the inaugural title.